-Credit cards are almost a ubiquitous part of the modern day society and people swipe them to pay for everything starting from groceries to card to gum sticks!
+Credit cards are almost a ubiquitous part of modern-day society and people swipe them to pay for everything starting from groceries to cards to gum sticks!
 America is a country that loves to use credit cards and probably that is the reason behind all those ads and bonuses which you have to sign up with.
-As there are plethora of options regarding credit cards, how would you know which one would be a good choice for traveling?
+As there are a plethora of options regarding credit cards, how would you know which one would be a good choice for traveling?

-Travel credit cards offer wide array of opportunities to earn free points which you can redeem for hotels, airfares or cold hard cash.
-In the rat race to grab customers, credit card issuing companies are joining hands with different travel brands which entice consumers with loyalty points, bonuses, special rebates and so on.
+Travel credit cards offer a wide array of opportunities to earn free points which you can redeem for hotels, airfares, or cold hard cash.
+In the rat race to grab customers, credit card issuing companies are joining hands with different travel brands which entice consumers with loyalty points, bonuses, special rebates, and so on.
 But how are you supposed to choose the best travel credit card?
 What are the tricks to watch out for?

 1. Sign-up bonus should be huge enough